KrishnaPrasad2606/M3_Group12/Bicom system/1_Requirements/README.md

 # Applications
 BiCom system has other applications such as

-1.Added convenience in opening and closing windows, sliding roofs, sliding doors and tailgates.
+1. Added convenience in opening and closing windows, sliding roofs, sliding doors and tailgates.

-2.An “emergency button” is integrated into the key for enhanced security.
+2. An “emergency button” is integrated into the key for enhanced security.

-3.It triggers an acoustical and visual alarm from the vehicle at the push of a button.
+3. It triggers an acoustical and visual alarm from the vehicle at the push of a button.